-- 2.01 Outline planning permission is sought for residential development with only approval for means of access to the site being sought as part of this application, which would leave matters such as appearance, landscaping and layout to be dealt with under any subsequent reserved matters application.
+- 2.01 Outline planning permission is sought for residential development with only the access to the site being sought as part of this application, which would leave matters such as appearance, landscaping and layout to be dealt with under any subsequent reserved matters application.
 The proposed access is the current driveway to the property. - 2.02 The principle of the proposed housing is to be assessed at this stage as well as use of the proposed (existing) access point.
 The number of dwellings would not exceed three 4 bedroom properties.
-This application differs to that previously approved under ref: 18/500310/OUT as it retains the existing property, demolishing the conservatory and undergoing internal alterations to allow for a fourth bedroom, and the erection of two new 4 bedroom dwellings within the garden space.
 An indicative site layout has been provided.
-The Design and Access statement has indicated what materials would be used on the proposed development and these include timber featheredge weatherboarding, hung tiles and hand made red bricks. - 2.03 As an outline application with all matters apart from access reserved, the application contains little detail.
+The Design and Access Statement has indicated what materials would be used on the proposed development and these include timber featheredged weatherboarding, hung tiles and hand made red bricks - 2.03 As an outline application with all matters apart from access reserved, the application contains little detail.
 The proposed access is via the existing long drive to the property.
 The property itself was built within the original garden of Toll House, which is a substantial detached property which retains a large plot.
+Thus the existing driveway also serves Toll House and then runs for much of the length of that plot.
 This avoids direct access to the site from Lynsted Lane where land levels are higher than the highway, and means that all access to existing and proposed properties will be from a single point where access has long been established to serve the two current properties (Toll House and Archirondal).